 About the garden

-This is one of the greatest gardens in the world, and certainly the most complete reconstructed example of a 16th century garden.
-Villandry was laid out on a massive scale in the early years of the 20th century, based upon designs from 1540 by the royal gardener Androuet de Cerceau.
+Known to be the most complete reconstructed example of a 16th-century garden, Villandry was laid out on a massive scale in the early years of the 20th century, based upon designs from 1540 by the royal gardener Androuet de Cerceau.

 The formal potager alone, a three-acre square, has more than 50,000 vegetables formally planted in nine eye-catching patterns.
 And it is renewed with different patterns every six months.
 Above it is formal flower gardens and the 'garden of love', full of colour symbolism.